© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wykeham Cistercian priory, All Saints parish church and churchyard cross is a scheduled monument protected by Historic England under reference 1017225.
 View the official record →

-Wykeham Cistercian priory is a monastic site located in Yorkshire, England, founded as a daughter house of Cistercian order.
+Wykeham Cistercian priory is a monastic foundation of the Cistercian order located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017225.

 Wykeham Cistercian priory, All Saints parish church and churchyard cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017225.